Visperi/OsrsHelper/README.md

 # OsrsHelper
 Discord bot made mainly for Old school Runescape related commands, although nowadays it has several other commands too.

-**Very spaghetti code btw** because this was my very first project in coding after an introduction university course.
+**Very spaghetti code btw** because this was my very first project in coding after an Python basics university course.
 I apologize for no documentation and the code being in finnish.
 I'll be updating things to be more understandable as fast as I can.

 # Source made with
 - Python 3.6